iambryant/ansible-collection-power/README.md

 This collection includes roles for automating common tasks on IBM Power.

+> [!NOTE]
-> **Note:** This collection was designed around the limitations of my environment and may not be applicable to yours.
+> This collection was designed around the limitations of my environment and may not be applicable to yours.
 Please check my
 > [power-dev-playbook](https://github.com/iambryant/power-dev-playbook) for more info.

 ## Installation